joeybaker/wheelhouse-resource/README.md

 ### 0.2.20
 * Rather than passing the raw `res.response` object to SSEClient, patch flatiron's lack of `'close'` event.
 This allows us to use the flatiron `this.res` object which might have handy methods.
+* Bug fix: Previously, only models with an `idAttribute` of `id` would get through permissions filtering.

 ### 0.2.19
 Minor cleanup.
 Now throwing errors if Resouce isn't passed necessary config options.